 The project manager will establish project completion dates for each project.
-They are documented in MoDOT's SiteManager and STIP databases.
-It will be part of the Plans, Specifications & Estimates submittal.
+They are documented in MoDOT's SiteManager and STIP databases and become part of the Plans, Specifications & Estimates submittal.
 The actual completion date will be documented by the Resident Engineer and placed in MoDOT's Management System.